hotwax/oms-documentation/Journeys/Email integration/Promise date change communication.md

-# Integration guidelines for OMS and Marketing Automation Platforms
+# Integration guidelines for OMS and Marketing Automation Platforms: Promise Date Change Communication

-## Promise Date Change Communication from the OMS to marketing automation platform
+## Overview

-Promise date change communication from the OMS to marketing automation platform is done by following these steps:
+This document outlines the steps to ensure accurate promise date change communication from the Order Management System (OMS) to the Marketing Automation Platform.
+This integration enhances the customer experience and reduces manual efforts.

 ### Step 1: Identify Promise Date Changes